Nicanor Parra: Life

 Poemas y Antipoemas is a classic of Latin American literature, one of the most influential Spanish poetry collections of the twentieth century.
 It is cited as an inspiration by American Beat writers such as Allen Ginsberg.

 A fictionalized version of Parra appeared in Alejandro Jodorowsky's autobiographical film Endless Poetry (2016).

 Death

-Parra died on 23 January 2018, at 7:00 am, in La Reina in Santiago de Chile, at the age of 103.
+Parra died on 23 January 2018, at 7:00 am, in La Reina in Santiago, at the age of 103.

 Awards

 Parra was proposed on four occasions for the Nobel Prize in Literature.
 On 1 December 2011, Parra won the Spanish Ministry of Culture's Cervantes Prize, the most important literary prize in the Spanish-speaking world.
 On 7 June 2012, he won the Pablo Neruda Ibero-American Poetry Award.